Grimmgockel/QuNetOptix/README.md

-# QuNetOptix - *Effects of pre-distributed entanglement in quantum networks*
+# QuNetOptix - *Effects of pre-distributed Entanglement in Quantum Networks*

 TODO.